tech-otaku/menu-bar-clock/README.md

 ## Purpose

-Set the date and time format of the menu bar clock from the command line in macOS Big Sur.
+Set the date and time format of the menu bar clock from the command line in macOS 11 Big Sur or later.

 ## Instructions